EsOsO/Akiba/CONTRIBUTING.md

-# Contributing to self-stack
+# Contributing to Akiba

-Thank you for your interest in contributing to self-stack!
+Thank you for your interest in contributing to Akiba!
 This project aims to provide a modular, secure, and extensible Docker Compose environment for homelab users.
 Your contributions help make it better for everyone.

 ## How to Contribute